ThePhD/sol2/docs/source/tutorial/cxx-in-lua.rst

 	lua.script_file("player_script.lua");

 That script should run fine now, and you can observe and play around with the values.
 Even more stuff :doc:`you can do<../api/usertype>` is described elsewhere, like initializer functions (private constructors / destructors support), "static" functions callable with ``name.my_function( ... )``, and overloaded member functions.

+This is a powerful way to allow reuse of C++ code from Lua beyond just registering functions, and should get you on your way to having more complex classes and data structures!